 - The fourth They Might Be Giants album, Apollo 18, features a whale and squid in combat on the cover, set against a black void next to a lunar lander.
 Much of the album art, visuals in the "The Statue Got Me High" video, and some song themes and lyrics from that album - not to mention its title - are space/moon-themed.
 The whale only appears once, but it's huge.

-- Speaking of 1971, Pink Floyd's "Echoes" has lyrics that were originally space-themed (and later changed to ocean-themed,) plus a nice four-minute interlude in which David Gilmour makes his guitar sound like whalesong.
+- Speaking of 1971, Pink Floyd's "Echoes" from Meddle has lyrics that were originally space-themed (and later changed to ocean-themed,) plus a nice four-minute interlude in which David Gilmour makes his guitar sound like whale song.

 - Air Whales appear in a third edition supplement book, too.
 And they're used as blimps.